 I began my undergraduate studies as a biology major at Chapman University, with the aspiration of becoming a neuroscientist.
 My fascination with neuroplasticity lead me to begin working in Dr. William Wright's marine neurobiology lab studying the evolutionary mechanisms of learning and memory.
-During my time as an undergraduate research assistant, I worked on two projects and was given the opportunity to take on a great deal of responsibility and work with a high degree of independence.
 Inspired by the pioneering work by Eric Kandel, the first project I worked on investigated the neural basis of sensitization in sea hares (Aplysia Californica).
-I learned how to ethically conduct animal surgery and carried out classical conditioning experiments to study sensitization.
-Whereas classic sensitization experiments typically employ electrical shocks to sensitize Aplysia, this method lacks ecological validity.
+I learned how to ethically conduct animal surgery and carried out classical conditioning experiments.
+Whereas classic sensitization experiments typically use electrical shocks, this method lacks ecological validity.
 Because sensitization evolved in the natural world, we chose to study sensitization using touch and observed similarly enhanced withdrawal responses following tactile stimulation.
-Extending this line of work, the second project I worked on used sub-lethal attacks by natural predators to induce sensitization in Aplysia.
-To refine our experimental design.
-I helped conduct a pilot study using predatory sea slugs, which informed later work in lab using lobsters that was ultimately published by my colleagues in Learning and Memory.
-Although the theoretical implications of this work were striking.
-I realized that my passion lay in understanding neuroplasticity in humans rather than animals, and consequently switched my major to psychobiology to receive training in both biology and psychology.

-My initial interest in the interactions between cognition and emotion was sparked by my undergraduate work in Dr. Connie Shears' cognitive psychology lab where I studied the effect of emotional language on inference processing.
+Extending this line of work, I piloted a project using sub-lethal attacks by natural predators to induce sensitization in Aplysia.
+This informed later work using lobsters that was ultimately published by my colleagues in Learning and Memory.
+Although the theoretical implications were striking, I realized that my passion lay in understanding neuroplasticity in humans rather than animals, and consequently switched my major to psychobiology.
+My initial interest in the interactions between cognition and emotion was sparked by my undergraduate work in Dr. Connie Shears' cognitive psychology lab where I studied the effect of emotion inference processing.
 I participated in nearly every aspect of the research process, working as part of a small team to develop stimuli, design experiments, recruit and run subjects, and analyze behavioral data.
-This work resulted in two poster presentations and I won a Chapman undergraduate travel grant to present one of these posters at the Theoretical and Experimental Neuropsychology conference.
+This work resulted in two poster presentations and I won a travel grant to present one of these posters abroad.
 While I lacked the means to investigate the neural correlates underlying these processes, it was a valuable introduction to psychological research and confirmed my longstanding sense that research was my calling.